 If left unmaintained, a single swimming pool can produce millions of mosquitoes in a month.
+Mosquitoes require standing water to complete their life cycle.
+If there is standing water in a pool or on top of a pool cover, those areas can become a source of mosquitoes.
 Pools that produce mosquitoes are public health risks.
 Controlling mosquitoes in non-functional pools is a year-round challenge and requires significant effort and planning to remain mosquito-free.

 With more than a thousand pools to monitor, the District needs cooperation from residents.
 While many pools are clean and functional, there are pool conditions that may require multiple compliance checks every year.
 This can be resource-intensive and inconvenient for residents.